NoahGim/kou-lab-loadcell-viewer/README.md

 # Real-time Loadcell & RPM Viewer

 ## Overview
-This program is designed to measure, visualize, and log data from 2 loadcells and an encoder motor (RPM) in real-time.
-It's built for lab experiments, providing a user-friendly interface to manage device connections, monitor data, and save experiment logs.
+This program is designed to measure, visualize, and log data from up to 4 loadcells and an encoder motor (RPM) in real-time.
+It provides a user-friendly interface to manage device connections, calibrate sensors, monitor data, and save experiment logs.

 ## Key Features
+- **Flexible Sensor Configuration**: Supports up to 4 loadcell channels.
+- **Live Data Visualization**: Displays data from each loadcell and motor RPM on separate, real-time graphs.
+- **Integrated Magnus Force & RPM Graph**: A dedicated graph visualizes the total Magnus force (calculated from all loadcells) and RPM on a shared timeline with dual Y-axes.
+- **Data Logging with Magnus Force**: Use the "Start"/"Stop" button to log specific segments of the data stream.
+Logged data includes individual cell weights, RPM, and the calculated Magnus force.
+- **Sensor Calibration**: A dedicated calibration window allows you to set scale and offset values for each loadcell channel to convert raw data into grams.
+Calibration settings are saved and automatically reloaded.
 - **Manual Connection Control**: Connect to and disconnect from your serial device manually.
-- **Persistent Port Name**: The last used serial port is automatically saved and reloaded.
-- **Live Data Visualization**: Displays data from 2 loadcells and motor RPM on separate, real-time graphs.
-- **Current Value & Hover Display**: Shows the latest numerical values and provides detailed data points on mouse hover.
-- **Experiment Naming**: Assign a name to each experiment, which is then included in the saved filename for easy identification.
-- **Data Logging**: Use the "Start"/"Stop" button to log specific segments of the data stream.
-- **Live Log Viewer**: A scrollable log viewer at the bottom of the window shows raw data coming from the serial port.
+- **Live Log Viewer**: A scrollable log viewer at the bottom of the window shows raw data coming from the serial port or application status messages.
-- **CSV Export**: Logged data is saved to a CSV file containing timestamps, loadcell values, and RPM.
 - **Mock Mode**: Test the application's full functionality without any physical hardware.
+- **Persistent Settings**: The serial port and calibration parameters are saved to `config.json` and `calibration.json` respectively, and are loaded on startup.

 ---